gyng/betabot/README.md

 ### Databases

-UntitledBot uses [Sequel](https://github.com/jeremyevans/sequel) ORM backed by SQLite.
+Hudda uses [Sequel](https://github.com/jeremyevans/sequel) ORM backed by SQLite.
 Plugins can either create their own databases or access a shared database.

 The shared database can be accessed through the Bot's `attr_reader :shared_db` &ndash; `@bot.shared_db.run 'SELECT * FROM amazing;'`.
 Alternatively, create a database with `db = Bot::Database.new(path)`